Residuum22/EDFAController/Firmware/voa_board_firmware/docs/mcpwm.md

 - Two operator needed because of the two independent coils of the stepper motor.
 - Three operator are available in one MCPWM group and two are allocated for forward mode and the left one is not enough for reverse.

+## Issue during development

+With two MCPWM group (one for reverse and one for forwards) when rooted in the same output pins only one will work.

+-> Solution: On direction change the group need to be deinitialized and reinitialize.

 \+ Information: Only one timer is enough because in this case no timer syncronisation is needed.

 ### Forward matrix